SAP/project-kb/prospector/README.md

     "editor.formatOnSave": true,
 ```

-## Starting the backend database and the job workers [OPTIONAL]
+### Starting the backend database and the job workers

 If you run the client without running the backend you will get a warning and have slower response times when making multiple queries.
-If you only intend to try out the client, feel free to skip this section and the next and go straight to "Using the CLI".

-Note: this section and the following assume you have performed succesfully the
-steps in the *setup* section above.

-This is achieved with docker and docker-compose, make sure you have both installed
-and working before proceeding.

 You can then start the necessary containers with the following command: